 Concreting underwater is a very complicated task.
 It may be required in the case of deep foundations and marine works.
 Concreting underwater methods are briefly explained below.

 The placing of concrete underwater is usually confined to plain concrete (not reinforced) construction because of the danger of loss of cement and segregation of concrete.
-The use of the following methods is restored to, under the circumstances when the provision of cofferdams, caissons or other such dewatering measures are difficult to practice.
+The use of the following methods is restored, under the circumstances when the provision of cofferdams, caissons, or other such dewatering measures are difficult to practice.

-~ When the concrete is poured in the hopper of the pipe, it displaces the air and water from the pipe and reaches the bed.
+~ When the concrete is poured into the hopper of the pipe, it displaces the air and water from the pipe and reaches the bed.

-~ The tremie, during the process of concreting, is gradually raised keeping the lower end of the pipe submerged in the concrete mass already poured below.
+~ The tremie, during the process of concrete, is gradually raised keeping the lower end of the pipe submerged in the concrete mass already poured below.

 ~ A rich mix of concrete should always be used so that the possible loss of cement underwater is compensated.

 ~ It should be borne in mind that concrete thus laid underwater should never be compacted or consolidated.

 ~ In this method, a cubical hinged bottom bucket or cylindrical bucket equipped with a rolling gate or a ship is used for concreting underwater.